WordPress/gutenberg/packages/components/src/checkbox-control/README.md

 -   Type: `function`
 -   Required: Yes

+#### indeterminate

+If indeterminate is true, the checkbox will be rendered as indeterminate.

+-   Type: `Boolean`
+-   Required: No

 ## Related components

 -   To select one option from a set, and you want to show all the available options at once, use the `RadioControl` component.